 Monroe Co. / Toledo North KOA

 Appreciate beautiful landscapes in the great middle-American town of Petersburg.
 It’s all about the peace and quiet, and fun summer living at Monroe Co./Toledo North KOA.
 Enjoy lakeside views, or splash into the refreshing lake waters with a trip down the 220-foot water slide.
-Monroe Co./Toledo North KOA boasts a list of amenities like Wi-Fi, cable TV, fishing, mini golf, a dog park, pull-through sites for rigs up to 60 feet, and much more.
+Monroe Co./Toledo North KOA boasts a list of amenities like Wi-Fi, cable TV, fishing, mini-golf, a dog park, pull-through sites for rigs up to 60 feet long, and much more.

 Maumee Bay Lodge

-Staying at the lodge located here at Maumee Bay will give you a spectacular experience.
-There are 120 total guest rooms and 8 conference rooms that can seat up to 800 people each.
+Staying at the lodge located at Maumee Bay will give you a spectacular experience.
+There are 120 total guest rooms to choose from and eight conference rooms that can seat up to 800 people each.
 This lodge is quite luxurious with indoor and outdoor pools, a hot tub and sauna, a game room, indoor and outdoor racquetball courts, a fitness center, a dining room, and so much more.
-You’ll definitely feel relaxed and well entertained here, so if you’re looking for an alternative to RV camping that’s a bit nicer, you’ve found it once you’ve looked into staying at Maumee Bay Lodge.
+You’ll definitely feel relaxed and well entertained here, so if you’re looking for an alternative to RV camping that’s a bit nicer, you’ve found it.

 Seasonal activities in Maumee Bay State Park